MochamaB/MRIV/Documentation/RoleGroupGuide.md

 The access control system evaluates permissions based on:
 1. The user's department and station
-2. The department and station associated with the requisition/approval
+2. The department and station associated with the requisition/approval/Material and any other model
 3. The access flags of the role groups the user belongs to (if any)

 ### Access Decision Logic

 ```
 IF user is not in any role group
-    GRANT access only to their department at their station
+    GRANT access only to their own information which means the one that has their payrolNo attached.
 ELSE IF both CanAccessAcrossStations = FALSE and CanAccessAcrossDepartments = FALSE
     GRANT access only to their department at their station
 ELSE IF CanAccessAcrossDepartments = TRUE and CanAccessAcrossStations = FALSE